This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Philippines.

 A PPPMD company may sponsor an HCP as a mere participant or delegate to a medical congress or convention involving international travel only once in any calendar year.

 Sponsorships for public HCPs, however, should be carefully scrutinized, if not avoided altogether.
-Being something of value, a sponsorship may be deemed a “gift” that is prohibited by Philippine anti-bribery and corruption laws.
+Being something of value, a sponsorship may be deemed a “gift” that is prohibited by Philippine anti-bribery and corruption laws, unless such “gift” can be established as “an unsolicited gift of nominal value” that is not given by reason of the public HCP’s office.

 What are the restrictions on the organisation of cultural, sports or other non-scientific events in relation to scientific conferences by pharmaceutical companies?